isopycn-ale/iapsoecs.github.io/aboutus.md

 * To promote diversity as actively as possible and to create awareness of the associated gaps/challenges and discrimination that currently exist withing the scientific community.

 ## Committee members

+Alejandra Sanchez-Franks (UK, chairperson):
+Alejandra is a research scientist in the Marine Physics and Ocean Climate Group at the National Oceanography Centre (NOC) in Southampton.